Antarctica Is Losing Ice 3 Times Faster Than In 2007 And This Can Cause Antarctic Ice Shelves To Collapse

 “Around Brooklyn you get flooding once a year or so, but if you raise sea level by 15 centimeters then that’s going to happen 20 times a year,” said Shepherd.

-More than 3.3 trillion tons of ice have already melted away since 1992, contributing to a quarter-inch rise (7.6 millimeters) in global sea levels — 40 percent of which (or a 3-millimiter rise) taking place during the last five years, notes Eurek Alert.
+More than 3.3 trillion tons of ice have already melted away since 1992, contributing to a quarter-inch rise (7.6 millimeters) in global sea levels — 40 percent of which (or a 3-millimeter rise) taking place during the last five years, notes Eurek Alert.

 The massive ice loss recorded since 1992 is largely attributed to the thawing of the West Antarctic Ice Sheet and the Antarctic Peninsula, shows a report by Axios.